Jcasanova1990/CPPStudyNotes/README.md

 AKA range-based for loop-
 can be used to itterate through array elements without having to refer to any array indices.

+**Array Algorithms

+in addition to being used with loops, arrays can also be used with conditionals to help with tasks such as searching a particular element fining a minimum or maximum element or printing elements in reverse order.

+**Vector basics

+Arrays are usefule but considered static = cant be changed. vectors = dynamic you can change these while the program is running

+**ADD or Sub Elemets

+push_back(20) will add specific element in () to end of vector. if empty it will only be one element inside vector.

+**Mod vector elements

+to modify use at() to specify index number and then then assign a new element to it.

+Initializing vector element does not require push_back()

+iterating

+a vector is similar to using an array but instead of using brackets at()

+**Vector Algorithms

+same as array algorithms but can reverse order of element not just print them.

+**2D Array

+an aray in another array is called a 2d array. its a symbolic table where there are rows and columns.
+1st pos is ROW
+2nd pos is COL

+**2D Array syntax

+is an array type followed by a name for 2D array by two empty pairs of brackets [1] [2] rows, columns

+**modifying Array

+to mod use var[1][3]

+this would be row 1 column 3

+**2D Iteration Array

+in this case it uses for loops to iterate, outter for rows, inner loop for columns.